Introduction to Conflict Resolution Strategies

 The ability to read the other person accurately is dependent on your own emotional awareness.
 The greater awareness that you have regarding your own emotions, the simpler it will become for you to figure out the wordless clues that go a long way in revealing what the other person is feeling.

-Skill 4 –Make use of Humour and also play to handle challenges
+4. Make use of Humour and also Play to Handle Challenges

 Once a balance has been formed between emotion and stress, your capacity for playfulness, pleasure as well as joy is unleashed.
 It has been shown by the studies that it is easy for you to surmount adversity till you are having you continuous moments of joy.
 A similar role is played by humor when you face conflict.
 You might avoid a number of confrontations as well as resolve disagreements and arguments by communicating in a manner that is humorous.
 Humour has the capacity to assist you in speaking those things which might be difficult to express otherwise without causing offense to the other person but is very essential that you laugh along with the other people and not at them.
 The conflict may actually turn out to be an opportunity for forming a greater association and connectivity, when the use of humor, as well as play, is made for reducing anger and tension, reframing problems, and putting the situation into perspective.